Charles Goodell: Congressional career

-Goodell was a congressional liaison assistant for the Department of Justice in 1954–1955.
-He won a special election on May 26, 1959 as a Republican to the 86th United States Congress to fill the vacancy caused by the death of Daniel A. Reed.
+Goodell was a congressional liaison assistant for the Department of Justice from 1954 to 1955.
+He won a special election on May 26, 1959, as a Republican to the 86th United States Congress to fill the vacancy caused by the death of Daniel A. Reed.
 In District 43, Goodell received 27,454 votes (65%), with Democrat Robert E. McCaffery receiving 14,250 votes (33.8%).

 Goodell was reelected in November 1960 to the 87th Congress and reelected three times thereafter.
 During his tenure in the House, Goodell voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, and the Voting Rights Act of 1965, but voted against the 24th Amendment to the U.S. Constitution.
 Goodell opposed the 24th Amendment reluctantly, arguing on the floor before the vote that the amendment was deficient because it was limited to banning poll taxes for federal elections.
-He resigned on September 9, 1968 to accept governor Nelson Rockefeller's appointment to the United States Senate, filling the vacancy caused by the assassination of United States Senator Robert F. Kennedy on June 6, 1968.
+He resigned on September 9, 1968, to accept governor Nelson Rockefeller's appointment to the United States Senate, filling the vacancy caused by the assassination of United States Senator Robert F. Kennedy on June 6, 1968.
 Because a special election to fill the vacancy would not be held for more than two years, public objection to the length of Goodell's appointment led to a failed legal challenge to the governor's power to appoint senators in the event of a vacancy, Valenti v.
 Rockefeller.

-Although he had been a moderate to conservative member in the House, as a senator Goodell was nearly as liberal as New York's other Republican senator, Jacob Javits.
+Although he had been a moderate-to- conservative member in the House, as a senator Goodell was nearly as liberal as New York's other Republican senator, Jacob Javits.
 In the Senate, Goodell authored and sponsored a large number of bills, including several to provide conservation and development aid to small towns and rural areas.
 Many small upstate New York communities without municipal sewage systems built them with the aid of federal matching funds provided by Goodell's legislation.
 Along with Oregon senator Mark Hatfield, Goodell was among the loudest anti-Vietnam War Republican voices.
 Antiwar protesters and activists praised his advocacy of a withdrawal from Vietnam.

 In 1970, the New York Republican Party was split deeply over the issue of the Second New Right conservatism of much of the grassroots support for the party versus the perceived liberalism of the party organization, leadership and Governor Rockefeller himself.
 While Rockefeller's supporters were strong enough within the party and its regular organization to assure that Goodell would receive the party's nomination for his first full term, many conservative activists left the party to support candidates farther to the right.
 Vice President Spiro Agnew called Goodell the "Christine Jorgensen of the Republican Party," comparing his ideological shift to Jorgensen's highly publicized sex-change operation.
 Goodell ran under the slogan "Senator Goodell—He's too good to lose" and received the nomination of the Liberal Party as well as that of the regular Republican organization, an electoral fusion allowed under New York law.